 BRAVE NEW WORLD: DO YOU WANT A SOMA MACHINE?

 I sat down, trying to think of a way to write a review for Brave New World.
 My problem was, the book came out almost a century ago, there are probably hundreds of reviews on it.
-I’m probably not going to say anything new, especially since I have expressed most of my thoughts on the book during the Reading Progress.
-So, this is not a review on the book, but rather a philosophical reflection on its concept.
+I’m probably not going to say anything new, so this is not a review on the book, but rather a philosophical reflection on its concept.
 And speaking of philosophy, maybe you have heard of a philosopher called Robert Nozick.
 If you have heard about him, you probably are familiar with his idea of an Experience Machine.

 Nozick, in his 1974 book Anarchy, State and Utopia, put forth a thought experiment, mainly to argue against hedonists.
-For anyone who doesn’t know, hedonism derives from the Greek word ηδονή which means pleasure, and is a school of thought which supports the idea that pleasure is the ultimate and most important intrinsic element in life.
+Hedonism derives from the Greek word ηδονή which means pleasure, and is a school of thought which supports the idea that pleasure is the ultimate goal in life.
 In other words, pleasure is the only thing that matters, and there is nothing else that matters in life.
 Nozick tried to prove this statement false with the following experiment and argument:

 Suppose that there is a machine, perfect in design so that no technical problems may arise, which plugs into your brain and by electrical impulses gives you infinite pleasure, and eliminates all pain.
 The machine is so good in its function that when you are plugged in you cannot tell the difference between that and real life.
 Would you agree to plug into the machine for the rest of your life?